-The Foundation's long-term objectives are to:
+The Foundation's long-term objectives for the investment portfolio are to:

-- 3.1 Maintain the real value of capital of the Foundation in perpetuity. - 3.2 Ensure a stable level of spending over time. - 3.3 Maintain equity between present and future generations.
+- Maintain the real value of capital of the Foundation in perpetuity.
+3.1 - Ensure a stable level of spending over time.
+3.2 - Maintain equity between present and future generations.
+3.3 - Seek to create a more environmentally sustainable, socially inclusive world and 3.4 infuse Te Ao Māori values within our ESG considerations.